 Dark Sky Preserve

-One of my very favourite Mayo tourist attractions is Ballycroy National Park is also home to Ireland’s first dark sky preserve the Mayo Dark Sky Park which showcases the most pristine skies in the world.
-Here between the Nephin Mountains and the wild Atlantic you can see over 4,500 stars and planets in the solar system.
+One of my very favourite Mayo tourist attractions is Ballycroy National Park which is home to Ireland’s first dark sky preserve.
+The Mayo Dark Sky Park showcases the most pristine skies in the world.
+Here between the Nephin Mountains and the wild Atlantic, you can see over 4,500 stars and planets in the solar system.
 If you are lucky you may catch falling stars and meteor showers highlighting the vast skies above you.

 Ballycroy offers hikers an absolute goldmine of various intensities of hikes and walks.
 You can also go camping in the area or hike the Claggan Mountain Coastal Trail which is a 2km trail along with some jaw-dropping coastal scenery.

 Islands of Mayo

 Clare Island the home of the O’Malleys guards the entrance to Clew Bay in Mayo.
-Accessible by a ferry from the Roonagh Pier, this is the hiker’s island.
+Accessible by ferry from the Roonagh Pier, this is the hiker’s island.
 You can visit Grace’s grave and take a look at the medieval wall paintings in the Cistercian Abbey or climb to the top of Knocknore Mountain.

 Inishturk is to be found about 9 miles off the coast of Mayo and it is famous for its sports field that the islanders carved out of the mountain.
 Inishturk in English means Island of the Wild Boar and it contains Ireland’s smallest primary school and a Community Centre which is also a pub and a library.
 Inishturk is famous for its cliffs and sea stacks Buachaill Mor and Buachaill Beag which can be found when following the clifftop from Dromore Head.

-Two hauntingly beautiful islands with a tragic history about an hour away by boat from Belmullet.
-These low lying islands are dotted with the ruins of cottages abandoned in the late 1920s.
+Two hauntingly beautiful islands with a tragic history are about an hour away by boat from Belmullet.
+These low-lying islands are dotted with the ruins of cottages abandoned in the late 1920s.